To start, a quick quiz (keep reading for answers):

 Green honeymoon ends

-To be fair, a number of significant environmental policies were advanced during Reagan’s Administration, including the Superfund program to clean up hazardous waste sites, creation of wilderness areas, and the Montreal Protocol, an international agreement to protect the ozone layer by phasing out the production of substances responsible for its depletion.
+To be fair, a number of significant environmental policies were advanced during Reagan’s administration, including the Superfund program to clean up hazardous waste sites, creation of wilderness areas and the Montreal Protocol, an international agreement to protect the ozone layer by phasing out the production of substances responsible for its depletion, an effort that has been largely successful.

 But the anti-regulatory sentiment established during Reagan’s presidency took root.
 Efforts to strengthen the nation’s environmental protection laws grew increasingly partisan, a trend that continues today.
 The stream of regulatory measures approved by Nixon four decades ago would have scant chance of passing today’s Congress.